godwokenrises/godwoken-polyjuice/docs/EVM-compatible.md

   * the size limit for contract's storage is [`25600B`](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)

+* `transaction.to` MUST be a Contract Address

-* Value (pETH) transfer from EOA to EOA directly is not supported.
+  Value (pCKB) transfer from EOA to EOA directly is not supported.
-  > Workaround: pETH (CKB) is represented as an ERC 20 token on layer2, it could be transfer through the [sUDT_ERC20_Proxy](https://github.com/nervosnetwork/godwoken-polyjuice/blob/3f1ad5b/solidity/erc20/README.md) contract's `transfer function`.
+  > Workaround: pCKB (CKB) is represented as an ERC20 token on layer2, it could be transfer through the [sUDT_ERC20_Proxy](https://github.com/nervosnetwork/godwoken-polyjuice/blob/3f1ad5b/solidity/erc20/README.md) contract's `transfer function`.
 * The `transfer value` can not exceed uint128:MAX

 * Pre-compiled contract